-Historic building grant scheme: The council continues to manage this scheme, and regularly awards grant assistance to listed buildings in community ownership, buildings 'at risk' or where there is clear public benefit arising from the works.
-The George Tavern, Oxford House in Bethnal Green and Limehouse Town Hall are examples of listed buildings which have benefited greatly and
+Historic building grant scheme: The council continues to manage grant assistance to listed buildings in community ownership, buildings 'at risk' or where there is clear public benefit Tavern, Oxford House in Bethnal Green and Limehouse Town Hall are examples greatly and have all been removed from the Historic England's heritage at risk

-3.1.11 The successive waves of development and immigration have created a tradition of adaptive re-use that supports the borough's sustainability agenda.
-A number of historic buildings have been adapted and re-used for a variety of purposes - whether as premises for small businesses or creative industries, for larger commercial enterprises or recreation, or for museums, places of worship and other community uses.
+The successive waves of development and immigration have created a tradition of adaptive re-use that supports the borough's sustainability agenda.
+A number of historic buildings have been adapted and re-used for a variety of purposes whether as premises for small businesses or creative industries, for larger commercial enterprises or recreation, or for museums, places of worship and other community uses.

-Old Truman Brewery: The regeneration of the Grade II listed building, which was once the largest brewery in London, is one of the biggest success stories for the borough's heritage.
+Old Truman Brewery: The regeneration of the Grade II listed building, which was the borough's heritage.
 A 12 year project sensitively restored the building and transformed over 10 acres of vacant and derelict buildings into what is now the creative hub of London's East End.
-Today, more than 200 small, creative businesses, together with retail, leisure and unique event spaces, are housed at the site.
+Today, more than 200 small, creative and unique event spaces, are housed at the site.